jboss-developer/jboss-jdg-quickstarts/carmart/README-tomcat.md

 carmart: Basic Infinispan example
 =================================
 Author: Tristan Tarrant, Martin Gencur

 Level: Intermediate

 Technologies: Infinispan, CDI

 Summary: Shows how to use Infinispan instead of a relational database.

-Product Versions: EWS 2, JDG 6.x
+Product Versions: Tomcat 7, Infinispan 8.0.1.Final

 What is it?
 -----------